 – missing the step entirely due to discolouration of what was originally yellow to help guide your feet to the next step.

-Steel stairnosings, aluminium stairnosings, fibreglass stairnosings used in CHPP can be more of a curse than a cure.
+steel anti slip stair nosings, aluminium stairnosings, fibreglass stairnosings and bull nosings used in CHPP can be more of a curse than a cure.
 This is not only for the above reasons, but the problem of installation which is not only more time consuming, but which in the end may cause more problems than originally thought of.

 With U-Tred stair nosings, we’re talking a matter of seconds compared to 5 – 6 minutes each of labour time to install one traditional nosing on one steel grate step.

 It’s important to note that UTred can restore grip back to a worn step edge.
 This helps extend the life of stairs and worn steps, as well as save the cost of step removal/replacement of the old steps, as U-Treds are easily installed over these step edges, with little fuss.